Skip advert

 If your vehicle still meets the terms of its warranty, the cost of replacing a faulty ECU may be fully covered by the vehicle’s manufacturer or the warranty provider.
 It’s worth checking your policy details to see whether the ECU is covered before having a replacement fitted at your own expense.

-While you might be able to pick up a new or used replacement ECU online for a reasonable price, it’s worth bearing in mind that Engine Control Units are highly complex pieces of equipment that require professional tuning to work optimally with your specific vehicle.
-A cheap, used example of an ECU might seem like an attractive solution, but it could end up causing further damage down the line.
+While you might be able to pick up a used replacement ECU online for a reasonable price, it’s worth bearing in mind that Engine Control Units are highly complex pieces of equipment that require professional tuning to work optimally with your specific vehicle.
+A cheap, used example of an ECU might seem like an attractive solution, but there’s no guarantee that it’ll work as the manufacturer intended.

 If your vehicle has a faulty ECU, we recommend contacting a specialist with experience conducting ECU replacements and repairs.
 The ECU is a highly complex piece of equipment that requires specialist knowledge for installation.